redfox-studios/ShardDash/README.md

 **Note: GitHub Desktop or another Git client is required for installation**

-1. Install [GitHub Desktop](https://desktop.github.com/) if you haven't already
+1. Install [GitHub Desktop](https://desktop.github.com/) (or any other Git Provider) if you haven't already
 2. Clone this repository using GitHub Desktop
    - Click on File > Clone repository
    - Select the URL tab and enter the repository URL